Before installing Bro, you’ll need to ensure that some dependencies are in place.

 The primary install prefix for binary packages is /opt/bro.
 Non-MacOS packages that include BroControl also put variable/runtime data (e.g. Bro logs) in /var/opt/bro.

-Bro releases are bundled into source packages for convenience and available from the bro downloads page.
+Bro releases are bundled into source packages for convenience and are available on the bro downloads page.
 Alternatively, the latest Bro development version can be obtained through git repositories hosted at git.bro.org.
 See our git development documentation for comprehensive information on Bro’s use of git revision control, but the short story for downloading the full source code experience for Bro via git is:

 git clone --recursive git://git.bro.org/bro